-Password security is of high priority as leakage of this can be most dangerous since they can compromise our entire infrastructure and data.
+Password security is of high priority as leakage of this can be most dangerous since it can compromise our entire infrastructure and data.
 Not only should passwords be strong so they won’t be easily hacked, but they should also remain secret.
 For this reason, we advise our employees to:

 We even have services of a reputed password management tool in place which generates random strong passwords and stores them.
-Employees dealing with critical data are obliged to create a secure password from the tool itself, following the above mentioned advice.
+Employees dealing with critical data are obliged to create a secure password from the tool itself, following the above-mentioned advice.

 Transfer of data securely is among our top priorities as it is prone to security risk.
 Employees must:

-Our Security Specialists need to know about scams, breaches and malware immediately so they can better protect our infrastructure.
-We advise our employees to report perceived attacks, suspicious emails or phishing attempts as soon as possible to our specialists.
-Our Security Specialists must investigate promptly, resolve the issue and send a Firmwide alert when necessary.
+Our Security Specialists need to know about scams, breaches, and malware immediately so they can better protect our infrastructure.
+We advise our employees to report perceived attacks, suspicious emails, or phishing attempts as soon as possible to our specialists.
+Our Security Specialists must investigate promptly, resolve the issue and send a Firm-wide alert when necessary.